We're online and in our building on Sunday!

 Coronavirus Control Measures

-We continue to follow the law and public health guidance to ensure our gatherings are 'COVID Secure'.
-We acknowledge that some of us wish to take more precautions and others welcome the personal freedom afforded by the changes since the summer.
+The government has withdrawn all legal restrictions relating to COVID-19.
+We continue to follow the available public health guidance to ensure our gatherings are as safe as reasonably possible.
+We acknowledge that some of us wish to take more precautions and others welcome the personal freedom afforded by the latest changes.
 We hope to take an approach that enables the most people to gather in worship safely.
-There continues to be a great need to put the command to love and bear with each other into action when we gather.
+There continues to be a great need to put the command to love and bear with one another into action when we gather.

-All procedures are kept under review and we respond to new guidance and lessons learnt over time.
+All procedures are kept under review and we respond to new guidance as well as lessons learnt over time.